paulmillr/noble-curves/README.md

 const sigInstance = secp256k1.Signature.fromBytes(sigRec, 'recovered');
 ```

-Public key recovery - only supported with ECDSA.
+Public key recovery is only supported with ECDSA.
+It is a simple math operation:

-> [!NOTE]
-> Key recovery is a simple math operation.
-> There are no guarantees the signing was actually done.
+there are no guarantees the signing was actually done.
+A forged (r, s, h) recovers into
-> It's possible to forge signature and msg hash (r, s, h), which would
-> recover into a random public key, but it's not feasible
-> to find m which would lead to this specific forged h.
+a random public key, but it's not feasible to find m which would lead to this specific forged h.

 #### Hedged ECDSA with noise